scalable-arch/SC_23-Unity-ECC/2_Error_Scenario/README.md

 >> After running OD-ECC, the redundancy of OD-ECC does not come out of the chip (128-bit data).
 - 7. Apply RL-ECC
 >> Run (80, 64) RL-ECC by bundling two beats.

->> Please feel free to use any ECC code.
->> 16 Burst Length (BL) creates one memory transfer block (64B cacheline + 16B redundancy).
+>> 16 Burst Length (BL) creates one memory transfer block (64B cacheline + 16B redundancy)

->> In DDR5 x4 DRAM, because of internal prefetching, only 64bit of data from each chip's 128bit data is actually transferred to the cache.
+>> In DDR5 x4 DRAM, because of internal prefetching, only 64bit of data from each chip's 128bit data is actually transferred to the cache

->> For this, create two memory transfer blocks for 128-bit data and compare them.
+>> For this, create two memory transfer blocks for 128-bit data and compare them (choose worst one)
-- 8. Report CE/DUE/SDC results.
+- 8. Report CE/DUE/SDC results
-- 9. **(End loop)** Derive final results.
+- 9. **(End loop)** Derive final results

 # DIMM configuration (per-sub channel)
 - DDR5 ECC-DIMM